-With the drought, our on-site well was recently put out of service.
+With the drought, our on-site well (formerly part of the City of Ventura water supply program) was temporarily put out of service.
 It was no longer able to draw water at the depth, and it was experiencing mechanical issues.
-At this time, we are using municipal supply water, but are evaluating a new on-site well for property quality.
-We expect the new well to go into use during the first quarter of 2020.
+It was brought on-line in October of 2020.
+The well has improved energy saving features, as well as an advanced filtration system.